Sixth Form

-Programme of Study
+Post-16 Programme of Study

 Choosing a suitable Post-16 Programme of Study is crucial and a student’s future career could depend on it.
 Students should take account of a number of factors when making decisions about which courses to study in the Sixth Form.
-They should:

-• choose subjects that they enjoy and succeed in
+• Choose subjects that they enjoy and succeed in.

-• think carefully about the advice of their teachers, tutors and careers advisors
+• Think carefully about the advice of their teachers, tutors and careers advisors.

-• think about the assessment methods of the courses they choose.
-Students who find examinations particularly difficult may wish to consider vocational or applied courses
+• Think about the assessment methods of the courses they choose.
+Students who find examinations particularly difficult may wish to consider vocational or applied courses.

-• consider which subjects complement each other in terms of both content and skills
+• Consider which subjects complement each other in terms of both content and skills.

-• look carefully at the entry requirements of the courses they wish to study and ensure that they meet them
+• Look carefully at the entry requirements of the courses they wish to study and ensure that they meet them.

-• research the requirements of universities and employers.
-Universities often specify required and preferred qualifications for entry onto their degree choices
+• Research the requirements of universities and employers.
+Universities often specify required and preferred qualifications for entry onto their degree choices.

-Students at Tytherington Sixth Form follow a two-year programme of study incorporating three or four A Levels To support students to make an informed choice about their study programme, we ask all students to select and study 4 subjects from the start of Year 12.
+Students at Tytherington Sixth Form follow a two-year programme of study incorporating three or four A Levels.
+To support students to make an informed choice about their study programme, we ask all students to select and study 4 subjects from the start of Year 12.
 Then, during our ‘right-choices’ process in the first half-term, students will be supported to confirm the 3 subjects that they wish to continue.
 A small number may choose to continue to study four subjects and would be expected to have achieved predominantly grades 8/9 at GCSE to do so.
 This fourth subject may be one of our ‘enrichment’ AS Subjects, which are studied over a 2-year period.

 Through a supported application process, applicants can be assured that they will be supported in choosing a suitable study programme.

-In order to ensure that students enrol on courses that they will be able to complete and in which they will gain success, we set the following minimum entry requirements.
-Applicants are expected to achieve a minimum of five grades at GCSE 9-4.
-In addition, students are expected to meet the subject specific entry requirements listed below and in the course information booklet accessed via our website.
+In addition, students are expected to meet the subject specific entry requirements listed below and in the Course Information Booklet.
 Students who achieve below grade 4 in English and Mathematics will have to re-sit the examination in Year 12.
 Students who achieve grade 4 will be given the opportunity to re-sit the examination in Year 12 in order to achieve a grade 5.

 180

-A level 2
+A Level 2

 180

-A level 3
+A Level 3

 180

-(Assemblies, tutorials and supervised study periods)
+(Assemblies, tutorials and supervised study)

 215